 People who use the

-always respond, “Well, Paul told Timothy to take a little wine for his
+even offended. alcohol-drinking Christians, they respond with, “Well, Paul told Timothy to take a little wine for his

 stomach.I’m just doing it for my